Starke427/Windows-Forensics/README.md

 # Windows-Forensics
 Simplify generating forensic artifacts on Windows hosts by running this immutable script that will pull down Kansa and Autorunsc.

-Output folder will be written to your current working directory and will include:
+Output folder will be written to your C:\ directory and will include:

 * Autorunsc
 * DNSCache